enkidri/kotScrape/README.md

 For people familiar with python, simply pip install the selenium library ("pip install selenium" in command prompt) and make sure you have chromedriver in your PATH ([[instructions](https://www.youtube.com/watch?v=dz59GsdvUF8)], [[download](https://sites.google.com/chromium.org/driver/)]).
 If your chrome version is v.97 then download ChromeDriver 97 (or any to match your browser).

 Before you run the script, make sure you have changed the email you want the notification to be sent to.
-Since you will be sending from your own email, you have to "log in" by writing your email adress and password also.
+Since you will be sending from your own email, you have to "log in" by writing your email adress and password.
 This is somewhat unsafe since the script won't be encrypted, so I recommend setting up an temporary email adress to send from.

 If you are not so familiar with python do the following: